-This study continues investigating the potential for new technologies to assess and monitor endocrine and immune systems as diagnostic measures of harbor seal health.
-Analysis of thyroxine (T_4) , triiodothyronine (T_3) , and cortisol (primary metabolic and gluconeogenic hormones), and measurement of immunoglobulins (IgG, IgM and IgA) and the body burden of organochlorine contaminants assesses both permanently captive seals as well as seals that are brought into the Alaska SeaLife Center (ASLC) for rehabilitation.
-Once the profiles of healthy seals and those 'failing to thrive' in their natural environment are assessed, these techniques will be evaluated for routine monitoring of free-ranging seals in an effort to restore this species.
+This study is a continuation of the study to assess the potential for new technologies to monitor the endocrine and immune systems for the health of harbor seals.
+During year one, baseline samples were collected from both permanently captive and rehabilitation seals at the Alaska SeaLife Center (ASLC).
+Analysis of thyroxine (T4), triiodothyronine (T3), and cortisol (metabolic and gluconeogenic hormones), and measurement of immunoglobulins (IgG, IgM, and IgA) and organochlorine contaminants are currently being assessed.
+Cell lines to quantify immunoglobulins have been initiated, and baseline hormones have been established.
+The final year will compare the profiles of free-ranging seals and those failing to thrive in their environment in an effort to restore this species.